 But lately, I can’t keep up.
 We have one non-compliant family member, one that could care less about the blog – my mental health…nor the condition of the house.
 And he never will.

 I think I’ve mentioned a few times that Buddy has behavioral problems.
 The problems are big enough that his previous owners gave him up.
-He’s tough, admittedly.
+He’s tough, admittedly, and we are in a constant state of establishing who is “alpha” in our house.
+I’ve talked to trainers, breeders and tried leash training, late night walks.
 But evidently I’ve lost my “alpha” status with him, and I will need to re-establish that pronto.
-The kennel where I adopted him said “he’s too smart for his own good”.
+The kennel where I adopted him said “he’s too smart for his own good” which I now interpret as well-timed behaviors that are on purpose.
 And sometimes it feels like he is downright vindictive when we leave the house.

 Last night, we were gone for a grand total of 15 minutes.
 And I came home to this: